gioblu/PJON/README.md

 };
 ```

-After this we should inform the network to call this function when a correct message will be received:
+After this we should inform the network to call this function when a correct message is received:

 ```cpp
 network.set_receiver(receiver_function);
 ```

-To correctly receive data is necessary to call at least once per loop cycle the `receive()` function passing as a parameter the maximum reception time in microseconds:
+To correctly receive data it is necessary to call at least once per loop cycle the `receive()` function passing as a parameter the maximum reception time in microseconds:
 ```cpp
 int response = network.receive(1000);
 ```